julzaza/wildwitchherbs/_posts/2025-07-07-moon-water-magic.md

 The moon rules tides, blood, dreams, sleep, cycles, death, birth, madness, and memory.
 When you charge water under her eye, you make it a carrier of transformation.

-Feel called to the moon? **Make your water tonight**, whisper your intentions, and share the magic with fellow witches
+Feel called to the moon? **Make your water tonight**, whisper your intentions, and share the magic with fellow witches.

 ---